cedana/cedana-cli/README.md

 This repo contains a CLI tool to allow developers to experiment with our system.
 With it, you can:

 - Launch instances anywhere, with guaranteed price and capacity optimization.
 We look across your configured providers (AWS, Paperspace, etc.) to select the optimal instance defined in a provided job spec.
 This abstracts away cloud infra burdens.
+(On older versions only)
-- Deploy and manage any kind of job, whether a pyTorch training job, a webservice or a multibody physics simulation.
+- Deploy and manage any kind of job, whether a pyTorch training job, a webservice or a multibody physics simulation on kubernetes.

 Our managed system layers many more capabilities on top of this, such as: lifecycle management, policy systems, auto migration (through our novel checkpointing system (see [here](https://github.com/cedana/cedana))) and much more.